sustglobal/dev-center/jekyll/_docs/visual-summary/visual-summary-data-guide.md

 ## Scenario Analytics

-For more information about individual hazards, climate scenarios, summarization labeling (Low/Medium/High), and structural damage and business interruption modeling, see the [Climate Data Guide](data-guide).
+For more information about individual hazards, climate scenarios, summarization labeling (Low/Medium/High), uncertainty quantification, and structural damage and business interruption modeling, see the [Climate Data Guide](data-guide).

+## Example Financial Impact Interpretation
+For example, let’s say the value for structural damage is 0.035 and business interruption is 0.0137 (5 days) for 2030 under SSP5-8.5 for cyclones.
+One interpretation of that would be: The asset is projected to have an expected annual damage of 3.5% and an expected annual business interruption of 5 days due to tropical cyclones for the 2030 period (2025-2034) under the high carbon emissions (SSP5-8.5) scenario.